tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_14/2020-12-08-item-1-learning-like-people.md

 word_count: '750'
 ---

-Up until recently models learnt using labelled data but humans learnt using language.
+Until recently, models learnt using labelled data and humans learnt using language.
 This is starting to change.

-It is starting to become possible to describe tasks using natural language so that the machines can learn.
-This allows much faster learning using less data.
-Which is similar to how humans operate.
-This opens the possibility of interacting with and trading computers in exactly the same way we do with humans.
-Models like GPT-2 and 3 and BERT have made this possible.
+It is becoming possible to describe tasks using natural language so that the machines can learn.
+This allows much faster learning using less data - which is similar to how humans operate.
+Models like GPT-2 and 3 and BERT have opened the possibility of interacting with and traning computers in exactly the same way we do with humans.

 This research is similar to the [PET](https://github.com/timoschick/pet) paper linked to a couple of weeks ago and is a really exciting avenue of research.
 As the authors say: